Disclaimer: None of the characters are mine, and I'm not making any money off of them.

 Taylor jumped up and grabbed his bag, but gave Reese another hesitant look before going out the door.

 "Have fun.
-Your mom will be fine."
-Reese told him.
-With that Taylor was out the door, sprinting to catch his bus.
+Your mom will be fine," Reese told him.
+With that Taylor was out the door.

 Reese made his way back to Carter's bedroom.
 She had her eyes closed again.
 He walked in quietly without knocking and gently touched her shoulder to announce his presence.
 Her body stiffened and he withdrew his hand.